Question: Does 1 Tim.3 teach that deacons/pastors/bishops/ministers must be married, and must not practice polygamy?

-A. No, these verses do NOT teach that a leader/pastor/deacon/bishop must be married or not practice polygamy.
+Answer: No, these verses do not teach that a leader/pastor/deacon/bishop must be married or not practice polygamy.

 Who wrote these verses?
 Paul did.
 Yet he was single.
 See 1 Cor.7:7 where Paul is teaching that his recommendation is that men remain single as he was, because single men could focus on the ministry better, instead of being distracted by wives.
 So it would not make any sense for Paul who is single and recommends that ministers be single, would command that ministers be married.
 Also, Timothy was also single.
 So it's impossible for Paul to be commanding or recommending that leaders be married.